ShivaniMangal/Melanoma-Classification-DL4H/README.md

 Code was forked from: https://github.com/QixuanJin99/dermoscopic_artifacts/blob/main/dermatology_melanoma_classification.ipynb

 For our code reproduction, we focused on three modes: High Lesion, Low Background and Whole modes.
 We trained ResNet50 on the ISIC Dataset and cross evaluated our models on the HAM10000 dataset.
-For an Ablastion study, we trained a ResNet34 model and performed cross evaluations the same datsets.
+For an ablation study, we trained a ResNet34 model and performed cross evaluations the same datsets.